keithgroup/mbGDML/docs/source/data-and-models/models.rst

 ------------------

 Models are stored as NumPy ``.npz`` files.
-To load a data set, you can pass the path to a ``model.npz`` file or explicitly use the :meth:`~mbgdml.data.mbModel.load` function.
+To load a data set, you can pass the path to a ``model.npz`` file or explicitly use the :meth:`~mbgdml.models.gdmlModel.load` function.

 .. code-block:: python

-    from mbgdml.data import mbModel
+    from mbgdml.models import gdmlModel

-    model = mbModel('./path/to/model.npz')
+    model = gdmlModel('./path/to/model.npz')
     # Or
-    model = mbModel()
+    model = gdmlModel()
     model.load('./path/to/model.npz')

-Saving a model can be done using the :meth:`~mbgdml.data.mbModel.save` function.
+Saving a model can be done using the :meth:`~mbgdml.models.gdmlModel.save` function.
 The required ``model`` dictionary for ``save`` is provided as the ``model`` attribute which creates a dictionary of all data to save in the ``npz`` file.

 .. code-block:: python

-    model.save('model', model.model, './path/to')
+    model.save('./path/to/model.npz')